Thulium-Drake/ansible-role-foreman/README.md

 * Boot local
   * KVM
     * BIOS: works fine.
 Can also used with iPXE.
-    * UEFI: use ```pxe_loader: 'Grub2 UEFI'``` with default settings by this role. iPXE hangs in UEFI system menu: https://community.theforeman.org/t/ipxe-does-not-boot-local-hard-disk-on-uefi/21437
+    * UEFI: use ```pxe_loader: 'Grub2 UEFI'``` with default settings by this role. iPXE may hang in UEFI system menu: https://community.theforeman.org/t/ipxe-does-not-boot-local-hard-disk-on-uefi/21437

   * HyperV:
     * Gen1: works fine.